SreedeviRajavelu/PowerPlantTwin/unique_IP_docker_containers.md

 ```

-Pesist the step above using systemd service
+Pesist the step above (creation of MacVLAN interface) using systemd service

 🔹 systemd service
 What it is: systemd is the init system Ubuntu uses to start services and processes at boot.